josephhutch/gait_detection/ReadMe.txt

 data_loaders.py: The data loaders are what take our training/testing data from their csv files and then allow them to be easily used for training models, or evaluating metrics

-hmm.py: This is the file where the hmm classifier is built and used.
+hmm.py: This is the file where the hmm classifier is built.
+This file is also where we run our evaluations of it and run it on our training and testing data.

 main.py: This is the file that handles the training of the VAE models